Departments, Centers, & Programs:

 We employ non-invasive measures of brain activity (MEG, EEG, fMRI) and structure (MRI) to get a holistic view of the brain.
 We also use very specialized methods of recording directly from either human or rodent cortex including techniques to record the activity of single human neurons while patients are awake (microelectrode recordings) and optogenetic methods to control individual neurons.
-By necessity and, more importantly, our philosophy of best practices in science, we collaborate with many of researchers to perform these studies.
 Our projects are focused on understanding four core, but overlapping, areas:

 1. Normal cognition